WeiAkaneDeng/gJLS2/vignettes/Introduction.md

 ## Imputed SNPs

-To improve coverage and boost power of detectection, imputation is now routinely used in genome-wide association studies.
+To improve coverage and boost power of detection, imputation is now routinely used in genome-wide association studies.
 The process of imputation has been made easy by the publicly available reference panels (1000 Genomes Project) and softwares such as Impute2 (Howie et al., 2009; PLoS Genetics) and Beagle (Browning and Browning, 2009; American Journal of Human Genetics).

 For a sample with $n$ individuals, the imputed genotypes can be a matrix of posterior genotype probabilities of dimension $n\times 3$ with each column corresponding to a particular genotype (denoted by $\eta(A/A)$, $\eta(A/B)$ or $\eta(B/B)$).